Hedge fund manager Loeb takes aim at "Oracle of Omaha" Buffett

-LAS VEGAS (Reuters) - Hedge fund mogul Daniel Loeb on Wednesday took aim at the “Oracle of Omaha,” calling beloved billionaire Warren Buffett a hypocrite.
+LAS VEGAS, May 6 (Reuters) - Hedge fund mogul Daniel Loeb on Wednesday took aim at the “Oracle of Omaha,” calling beloved billionaire Warren Buffett a hypocrite.

 “I love how he criticizes hedge funds yet he really had the first hedge fund.
 He criticizes activists but he was the first activist,” Loeb, who runs $17.5 billion hedge fund Third Point, said about Buffett who has been running conglomerate Berkshire Hathaway for 50 years.